kunstmusik/blue-manual/docs/users/reference/soundObjects/lineObject.md

 line, double-click the color box to the left of the lineName.
 A color selection dialog will appear for the user to choose their desired color.

-The name of the signal will be prepended with \"gk\" when outputing a signal, i.e. a line name of \"cutoff\" will become \"gkcutoff\".
+The name of the signal will be prepended with "gk" when outputing a signal, i.e. a line name of "cutoff" will become "gkcutoff".